 To sense the energy surrounding the Performing Arts at MBS, simply step inside Founders Hall.
 Along with music and dance studios, you'll find our main stage theater—a beautiful 630-seat professional-caliber facility.
 The building is alive with creative activity: student dancers, actors and musicians inspired by the setting and by a faculty of passionate professionals.

 MBS students encounter a breadth of opportunities in the performing arts that is extraordinary.
 They take to the stage in spectacular musicals, explore the world of theater tech, and study instrumental or vocal music and varied forms of dance.
-They perform with the jazz band, the woodwind choir, or the strings ensemble.
+They perform with the jazz band, percussion ensemble, or the strings ensemble.
 Whatever their choice, student artists not only experience the thrill of creative self-expression, but they also develop discipline, teamwork, and problem-solving skills.

 She writes: “In my experience, academic success at MBS and participation in the Performing Arts is positively correlated.
 On a pen-and-paper level, 90% of the Cum Laude inductees in 2015 … participated in some aspect of Performing Arts at MBS, and in every year since, the group has been dominated by “Founders Kids”.
 I do not see this as a coincidence.
 Any extracurricular activity can teach you time management, but the Performing Arts requires that you master it.
 Additional skills that are tested and developed along the way include creative problem solving, empathy, and multitasking.
 Being able to develop strong time management skills through my involvement in the Performing Arts prior to attending college was an invaluable gift.”

 All performances take place in The Theater at Founders Hall, except as noted.
 Admission to all events is free for MBS students, faculty, and staff.
-Additional tickets (price varies) can be purchased at the Box Office in Founders Hall, or at www.showtix4u.com.
+Additional tickets (price varies) can be purchased at the Box Office in Founders Hall.

 Upper School musical took the stage Feb.
 27 - March 2